-However, it has been reported that people are taking thIS ‘fad’ diet to new extremes, encouraging dieters to sleep for up to 20 hours a day using sleeping pills and sedatives.
+It has been reported that people are taking the idea of sleeping for weight loss to incredibly unhealthy extremes, encouraging dieters to sleep for up to 20 hours a day using sleeping pills and sedatives.
 These dangerous ideas are reportedly being shared by women in pro-anorexia online forums as an extreme way to lose weight.

-Doctors are warning against using sleeping pills and sedatives to follow the so-called extreme ‘Sleeping Beauty Diet', as using drugs as aids to sleep in this way can be highly addictive.
-In addition, the potential for an overdose is high, meaning that these women are putting themselves in life-threatening situations to sleep their way slim.
+However, doctors are widely warning against using sleeping pills and sedatives to follow the so-called extreme ‘Sleeping Beauty Diet', as using drugs to aid sleep in this way can be highly addictive.
+In addition, the potential for an overdose is high, meaning that these women are putting themselves in life-threatening situations simply in order to be 'slim'.

 "It's not only getting the body to sleep more than it needs to; they'll also have to use higher and higher dosage levels to get the desired effect."